Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q3.**

-A can do in 4 hours, B+C in 3 hours, A+C in 2 hours.
-Find B’s time.
+"A" can do a piece of work in 4 hours, "B" and "C" can do it in 3 hours, while "A" and "C" together can do it 2 hours.
+How long will "B" alone take to do it?
+a) 8 hours   b) 10 hours   c) 12 hours   d) 24 hours

 **Solution:**